 Religious Services and Your Holiday Wedding

 You may have difficulty getting someone to do your wedding if you overlap a religious service.
-Some brides desperately want a wedding on Christmas, but realize that their pastor or priest cannot perform the ceremony.
-Check to see what hours religious ceremonies are being held and see if your wedding can be squeezed in.
+Some brides desperately want a wedding on Christmas, but realise that their pastor or priest cannot perform the ceremony.
+Check to see what hours religious ceremonies are being held and see if your wedding can be squeezed

 Get our FREE guide on How to Avoid the boring wedding